varya/bem-articles-tmp/start-from-project-stub.en.md

 https://gist.github.com/4195879

 ## Creating pages
-In BEM world a page is also a block on a special level.
+In the BEM world, a page is also a block on a special level.
 So, you can use `bem create` for pages as well.

     $ bem create -l desktop.bundles -b contact

 As you can see, there is no `-T` flag here.
-That's because `desktop.bundles` block level is tuned to know `BEMJSON` technology as a default for a block.<br/>
+That's because `desktop.bundles` block level defaults to `BEMJSON` technology.<br/>
-That results into `desktop.bundles/contact/contact.bemjson.js` file filled with dummy page content.
+That results in a `desktop.bundles/contact/contact.bemjson.js` file being filled with dummy page contents.

-You can load a new page in browser http://localhost:8080/desktop.bundles/contact/contact.html <br/>
+Load a new page in a browser:
+http://localhost:8080/desktop.bundles/contact/contact.html <br/>
-When required at the first time `bem server` builds it.
+`bem server` builds it for us upon first access.

 ## Production deployment
-When developing, every time you require a page in a browser `bem server` rebuilds what has to be rebuilt after your changes.
+When developing, every time you request a page in a browser, `bem server` rebuilds what has to be rebuilt following your changes.

-For production deployment all the pages have to be built, no matter if someting was not changed.
-You can use `bem make` for such a building.<br/>
+For production deployment, all pages have to be built, no matter if they were changed or not.
+You can use `bem make` for that.<br/>
-Recommended to run local project version:
+It's recommended to run a local project version:

     $ ./node_modules/bem/bin/bem make

 -------------

-<sup>creadits</sup>
+<sup>Credits</sup>
-Many thanks to [tyv](https://github.com/tyv) and [gela-d](https://github.com/gela-d) for this cute HTML/CSS markup.<br/>
-My gratitude to [ingdir](https://github.com/ingdir) for his tuneful english.
+Many thanks to [tyv](https://github.com/tyv) and [gela-d](https://github.com/gela-d) for cute HTML/CSS markup, and to [ingdir](https://github.com/ingdir) for his help with the English version.